El Chaltén & Monte Fitz Roy

 El Chaltén is a good, if not better alternative to the Torres del Paine National Park in neighbouring Chile.

-This part of the “Parque Nacional Los Glaciares” offers trekking lasting several days and various routes that are suitable for day trips.
+This part of the “Parque Nacional Los Glaciares” (since 1981 part of the UNESCO World Heritage) offers trekking lasting several days and various routes that are suitable for day trips.

 While some of them can be visited on their own, others are recommended to be guided by a local guide.